RaVeR76/My-Vinyl-Answer/README.md

 ## **Conclusion**
 ---

-I know I called this My Vinyl Answer so it't therefore mainly about vinyl and stacks of it ha ha, but this could have been further developed so the user could make up their own personl database for whatever collection they wanted.
+I know I called this My Vinyl Answer so it's therefore mainly about vinyl and stacks of it ha ha, but this could have been further developed so the user could make up their own personl database for whatever collection they wanted.
 Obviously, there would be limits put in place so they don't abuse the database ... nobody likes a db abuser !

-Some of the harder python was easiest to conquer and I was like who's the daddy but then again some the easier python twisted my napper & was like an uppercut from Drago in Rocky 4.
+Overall I found python not to bad and really enjoyed it.
+Don't get me wrong there were times when I thought why won't you work you piece of chip !
+It should have panned out differently and there were a few times when I got swallowed up in changes and lost my way.
+I just needed to take a step back and trace the code through which I learned through time.
+To be honest, some of the harder python was easiest to conquer and I was like who's the daddy but then again some the easier python twisted my napper and it was like an uppercut from Drago in Rocky 4.

-Write overall USER questionnaire tests conclusiony thing at end of test section.

-I know the overall layout could improve and maybe it will in version 2 ha ha but I am happy with what I have achieved in the allocated time plus having to learn Python too.
+I know the overall layout could improve and maybe it will in *Version 2* ha ha but I am happy with what I have achieved in the allocated time plus having to learn Python too.
 Maybe I should have used all Bulma components which I have for 95% of it but just the user vinyl collection I left the way it is as I love the look and feel of it.
 All in all, there could be a few upgrades in the future but I am super hapy with the overall outcome of this project.
+I hope you like it too !

 ## **Credits**
 ---